 The promotion of scholarship and the discovery of new knowledge through research are among the major functions of Case Western Reserve University.
 If this research is to be meaningful and beneficial to humanity, involvement of human subjects as experimental participants is necessary.
 It is imperative that investigators in all disciplines strive to protect human subjects.
 University policy and federal regulations demand compliance.
 Per federal regulations (45 CFR 46), all research involving human subjects requires submission of an IRB application prior to initiation of research to the Case Western Reserve IRB.

 Each IRB application must have a faculty member noted as the Responsible Investigator.
 Applications that are not fully completed as instructed will not be accepted.
-See university policy on the involvement of human participants in research for guidelines under which investigations involving human subjects may be pursued.
+See the University IRB Policies and Procedures on the involvement of human participants in research for guidelines under which investigations involving human subjects may be pursued.

 Courses numbered 100 to 399 are undergraduate-level courses.
 Courses numbered 400 and higher are graduate-level courses.

 Graduate Students are expected to take courses at the 400-level or above.
-Some departments do allow courses at the 300-level to be used for graduate programs, however this should only occur when no graduate-level course is available.
-Departments are strongly encouraged to create cross listed graduate-level courses to accommodate this need.
+Some departments do allow courses at the 300-level to be used for master's programs, however, this should only occur when no graduate-level course is available or under unusual circumstances, both of which require a petition to Graduate Studies.
+Departments are strongly encouraged to create cross-listed graduate-level courses to accommodate this need.
 Graduate-level versions of courses must require additional work beyond that which is assigned to the undergraduate students in the course.